Santa Cruz County Bank welcomes Lighthouse Bank customers!

 As required by IRS regulations, we have filed a Form 8937 with the IRS in conjunction with the following organizational action: Santa Cruz County Bank (SCZC) acquired Lighthouse Bank (LGHT) effective October 21, 2019 for common stock and cash in lieu of any fractional shares.
 Holders of Lighthouse Bank stock should consult their tax advisors for additional information or with any questions.

-Both Lighthouse Bank branches, one in Santa Cruz and one in Cupertino, will remain as full service branches.
-After the merger is completed, customers of both banks will have access to a total of seven branches, six in Santa Cruz County and one in Cupertino.
-In addition, Santa Cruz County Bank operates two ATM / Night Depository kiosks.
+On April 6th both Lighthouse Bank branches, one in Santa Cruz and one in Cupertino, will remain as full service branches.
+Effective April 6th, customers of both banks will have access to a total of seven branches, six in Santa Cruz County and one in Cupertino.